10 things to know before you visit Bucharest (2023)

 9. Vegetarians will not starve to death

 Even if Romanian cuisine is mostly meat based, almost all restaurants have at least few good vegetarian options in the menu, from soups to deserts.
 Even in the supermarkets you will find vegetarian & raw vegan options.
-In the center, "Super Falafel" (Bd.
-Nicolae Balcescu) has only vegetarian options, while "Aubergine" (Str.
-Smardan, in Old Town) has good vegan options.
-Or you can cook at home, since all our holiday rentals have kitchens “ready to cook”, just buy some groceries.
+In the center, "Sindbad" (Str.
+Lipscani nr 19) has very tasty vegetarian options, while "Aubergine" (Str.
+Smardan nr 33, in Old Town) has good vegan options.
+Or you can cook at home, since all our Bucharest holiday apartments have kitchens “ready for cooking”, just buy some groceries.

 10. English speaking